5 Minutes with...

-It has been an impressive week for Everton Football Club, where transfer business has caught the eye of the footballing world, with the capture of global superstar James Rodriguez being showcased upon skyscrapers in Colombia, as well as billboards in Times Square New York and Miami Beach; excitement levels are at an all-time high.
+It has been an impressive week for Everton Football Club, our transfer business has caught the eye of the footballing world, with the capture of global superstar James Rodriguez being showcased upon skyscrapers in Colombia, as well as billboards in Times Square New York and Miami Beach; excitement levels are at an all-time high.

 It’s all a far cry from the night my latest interviewee was announced to the Goodison Park faithful, on transfer deadline day in January 2012.
 Nikica Jelavic arrived from Rangers with an impressive goal record during his time at Ibrox, 36 goals in 56 appearances in all competitions, he was introduced to the fans at half time during the 1-0 win over Manchester City.
 Before his introduction at half time, the first half of the game itself had been a rather lacklustre affair, with the highlight of the action arguably being the moment when a protester ran on to the pitch and bizarrely handcuffed himself to the Park End goalpost!